2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 Name|Info|Type
 ---|---|---
-`Name`|The name of the path to be opened|string `AutoStart`|Whether to start the path once it is ready|bool
+`Path`|The name of the path to be opened|string `AutoStart`|Whether to start the path once it is ready|bool

 Result bool will be true on success.  _Note_: this will be sent before the path is ready for execution.
-Users should wait for a `pathStateChanged` to know when the path is ready for execution.
+Users should wait for a `pathStateChanged` notification to know when the path is ready for execution.

 Errors: